wko/clinical-trial-criteria-translation/README.md

 To obtain snomed and metamap you need to apply for an UMLS license (https://utslogin.nlm.nih.gov/cas/login)

-# Requirements
+# Prerequisites

+Clone this repository, then install and download the following services and files:

-1. Docker - Make sure the memory and swap limits for docker are at least 8GB.
+1. Docker - Make sure the memory limits for docker are at least 8GB.
 2. Metamap Web Server (https://github.com/wko/metamap-web)
 3. ELK Web Reasoner (https://github.com/wko/elk-web-reasoner)
 4. Snomed CT Ontology in OWL Functional Format (snomed.ofn) see https://www.nlm.nih.gov/healthit/snomedct/international.html and https://github.com/IHTSDO/snomed-owl-toolkit